- Contact Us

 Botanica also takes pride in developing the community.
 In keeping with its mission to promote community development and provide cultural experiences in a pleasant garden setting, Botanica has a wide-array of special events throughout the year.
 Special events are designed to bring visitors to the Gardens for a variety of activities that involve the community in garden-centered events, that provide entertainment for members, and that encourage attendance.
 Attendance at these special events accounts for approximately one-fourth of the annual attendance at Botanica.

-As Botanica celebrates its 25th anniversary, plans for continued cultivation include additional educational programming, enhanced special events, and plans for expansion of The Gardens to include consolidated administrative offices and new facilities, as well as additional themed gardens!
+Plans for continued cultivation include additional educational programming, enhanced special events, and plans for expansion of The Gardens to include consolidated administrative offices and new facilities with the opening of a new events center in Spring 2014, as well as a Chinese Garden in Fall 2014.

-With ever-changing scenery, educational classes for young and old, and special events to entertain and amuse, we invite you to visit Botanica, The Wichita Gardens often and take advantage of all that the Gardens have to offer!
+With ever-changing scenery, educational classes for young and old, and special events to entertain and amuse, we invite you to visit Botanica often and take advantage of all that the Gardens have to offer!